gureckis/nyu_lab_in_cognition/book/course-content/syllabus.md

 The grade in the course will be determined by the following categories:

 ### Class Participation (10% of grade)
 Attendance and participation in lectures and labs is essential given the hands on nature of the course.
-Each class period we will record attendance based on being logged into Zoom and participation and attendance will be counted.
+Each class period we will record attendance based on responses to the in class-quick.
 Two "free"/"no excuse" absences are automatically granted.
 You do not need to tell me the reason but connect with other students or the TA to find out what you missed.
 Otherwise, please get in touch in advance if you expect to miss class.

 ### Quizzes (10% of grade)
 Short quizzes over the assigned reading and videos will be assigned in class at the start of each lecture.